The-Marcy-Lab-School/7-0-2-assignment/README.md

 **Miscellaneous**
 - [ ] The `config.js` file is listed in the `.gitignore` and is NOT included in the final repository.
 - [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
-- [ ] Bonus: Your project has some extra CSS styling!
+- [ ] Bonus: Display the gifs as a grid using flexbox or grid!

 ## Set Up & Starter Code